Evidence for $Z_{c}^{\pm}$ decays into the $\rho^{\pm} \eta_{c}$ final state

-The measured $R_{\zc}$ is closer to the calculation of the tetraquark model than that of the molecule model~\cite{Esposito:2014hsa}.
-The measurement is also consistent with several other independent calculations based on the tetraquark scenario~\cite{Faccini:2013lda, Agaev:2016dev, Dias:2013xfa, Goerke:2016hxf}.
-As for the molecule model, we notice that the calculated $R_{\zc}$ is highly model dependent and varies from $6.7\times 10^{-3}$ to $1.8$ in different approaches~\cite{Patel:2014zja, Ke:2013gia, Goerke:2016hxf,Li:2014pfa,Dong:2013iqa}.
-Therefore, it is neccessary to narrow down the theoretical uncertainty in the molecular framework to have a better comparison with the measurement.
+The measured $R_{\zc}$ is closer to the calculation of the tetraquark model than to that of the meson molecule model in Ref.~\cite{Esposito:2014hsa}.
+The measurement is also consistent with several other independent calculations based on the tetraquark scenario~\cite{Faccini:2013lda, Agaev:2016dev, Dias:2013xfa, Wang:2017lot,Goerke:2016hxf}.
+For the molecule model, as we mentioned before, the calculated $R_{\zc}$ is highly model dependent ~\cite{Patel:2014zja, Ke:2013gia, Goerke:2016hxf}.
+Therefore, it is necessary to narrow down the theoretical uncertainty in the molecular framework to have a better comparison with the measurement.
 In the hadron-charmonium model, the $\BR(\zc\to \rho \etac)$ is suppressed compared with $\BR(\zc\to \pi \jpsi)$ and therefore inconsistent with the measurement~\cite{Voloshin:2013dpa}.
 Furthermore, this model predicts a new resonance $W_{c}(3785)$, which can be produced via $e^{+}e^{-}\to \rho W_{c}\to \rho\pi\eta_{c}$, the same final state we analyzed here.
-As we found that the $\EE\to \ppp\etac$ process is saturated by the $\EE\to \pi \zc\to \rho\pi\etac$, the production of the $W_c$ is minor compared with $\EE\to \pi \zc$ if it exists.
+As we found that the $\EE\to \ppp\etac$ process is saturated by $\EE\to \pi \zc\to \rho\pi\etac$, we can conclude that the production of the $W_c$, if present, is small compared to $\EE\to \pi \zc$.

-For $R_{\zcp}$, we can only report upper limits, but it is smaller than the calculations based on the tetraquark model.
-Meanwhile, it is not in contradiction with the molecule model calculation, which is about two orders of magnitude smaller than the current upper limit~\cite{Esposito:2014hsa}.
+For $R_{\zcp}$, we can only report upper limits, but they are smaller than the value calculated based on the tetraquark model.
+On the other hand, the upper limits are not in contradiction with the molecule model calculation, which is about two orders of magnitude smaller than the current upper limits~\cite{Esposito:2014hsa}.

 \acknowledgments